algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 |Zenna Cold | 31 | Worker|Zenna is a diligent worker in a winery production facility.
 With a strong work ethic and attention to detail, she ensures that every step of the winemaking process is executed flawlessly.
 Zenna skillfully operates machinery, monitors fermentation, and assists in bottling and labeling.
 Her knowledge of grape varieties and cellar techniques contributes to the production of high-quality wines.
 With a deep appreciation for the craft, Zenna takes pride in being part of the winemaking journey from vine to bottle    | <img src="Images/zenna.jpg"> |

 # 4. Use case
+Description: This use case describes the process of blending different wines to create a new wine blend.

+###### Actors:

+Winemaker: Responsible for overseeing the blending process.
+###### Preconditions:

+The winemaker has access to the inventory of wines available for blending.

+###### Flow of Events:

+1. The winemaker selects the desired wines for blending from the available inventory.
+2. The winemaker determines the desired proportions for each wine in the blend.
+3. The system prompts the winemaker to input the proportions for each selected wine.
+4. The winemaker enters the proportions for each wine and submits the blend request.
+5. The system calculates the final blend based on the specified proportions.
+6. The winemaker reviews and validates the final blend report.
+7. If the winemaker is not satisfied, the process returns to step 2 to adjust the proportions or select different wines for blending.

+###### Assumptions:

+The winemaker has appropriate access rights and permissions to perform the blending process.

+###### Notes:

+The blend proportions can be expressed as percentages, ratios, or specific measurements depending on the winemaker's preference and the system's implementation

 # 5. Blending step